-Ham and Veggie Fried Rice utilizes leftover ham and vegetables including mushrooms, peas, carrots, and rice in a stir-fry that’s easy to put together.
+Ham and Veggie Fried Rice uses leftover ham and vegetables including mushrooms, peas, carrots, and rice in a stir-fry that’s easy to put together.

 Is it bad that this is the main thing I remember?